Suvekshya Gautam

 Status: Work in Progress

-This study investigates how improvements in women's labor market opportunities affect household dynamics, decision-making power, and overall marriage quality in developing countries.
+This study examines how improvements in women's labor market opportunities affect intra-household dynamics, bargaining power, and overall marriage quality in developing contexts.

 Gender Economics Labor Markets Household Dynamics